 Best Wine with Duck Confit: Sonoma Coast Pinot Noir

-The best wine with duck confit, according to wine aficionado Jennifer LaRue, is a little-known small-production Sonoma Coast Pinot Noir from Halleck Vineyard, which is not available in stores.
+The best wine with duck confit and other duck dishes, according to wine aficionado Jennifer LaRue, is a little-known small-production Sonoma Coast Pinot Noir from Halleck Vineyard, which is not available in stores.

 LaRue knew this slow-cooked duck recipe needed a wine strong enough to hold up to its decadent fall flavors, as well as to complement its sweetness.
 “There was quite a bit of sweetness,” she says.
 “Both from the pear and the confit.”

-Enter the lush and piquant Sonoma Coast Hillside Cuvee Pinot Noir.
+Enter the best wine with duck: the lush and piquant Sonoma Coast Hillside Cuvee Pinot Noir.

 Duck confit, aka confit de canard, is an ages-old, classic French preparation that involves slow-cooking duck in its own fat until it’s impossibly tender.
 This famously luxurious duck dish—typically made with whole duck legs because of the hearty flavor of the dark meat—is known for its silky-smooth and succulent texture.